 - Concurrent use of anticoagulant medication – Anticoagulant medications, such as Coumadin, may contribute to prolonged bleeding.
 Under no circumstances should medication for a serious health condition be discontinued in favor of aesthetic issues.

 - Unnecessarily frequent needling sessions – Needling more than once per month may overstimulate collagenase response, to the detriment of therapeutic goals.

 - Injectable neuromodulators – Do not use Dermapen within 48 hours of injection of neuromodulators (such as Botox or Dysport) in proximity to the needled area to avoid potential maldistribution of injected toxins.

 - Injectable fillers – Do not use Dermapen within two weeks of injection with dermal fillers or volumizers to avoid potential unwanted inflammatory response.

 - Pregnancy – Dry needling without use of topicals or other products is not recommended.

 - Presence of palmar or plantar keloid scarring – Use of Dermapen may exacerbate scarring on the palms or soles.
 When needling clients with keloid scars, antihistamine therapy may inhibit unwanted inflammation.

 - Moles, Skin Tags and Various Lesions – Avoid needling moles and other raised lesions with the Dermapen.
-Investigate and identify any skin irregularities before needling and evaluate these areas so they can be avoided during a Dermapen needling session.
-Darkened areas of the skin that look suspicious should also be avoided.
+Investigate and identify any skin irregularities before needling, and evaluate these areas so they can be avoided during a Dermapen needling session.
+Darkened areas of the skin that look abnormal should also be avoided.
 Melanoma is a skin cancer that is most commonly found on areas of the body that contain melanocytes.
 Melanocytes produce melanin, which causes the appearance of a dark “mole” or “freckle”.
 This skin cancer is especially common in sun-exposed skin and should NEVER be needled with the Dermapen.